-Here’s a quick video form Edutopia to explain the benefits of this approach.
+Here’s a quick video from Edutopia to explain the benefits of this approach.

 |Click for Introduction Video

 Project-based learning is perfect for this kind of approach.
 Why?
 Within each project there are multiple problems to solve.
 Each problem is drawing from knowledge in various subject areas.

 Our school adopted Genius Hour as another way to facilitate project-based integrated learning.
 With this model, students spend 20% of their school time working on a project based on their own interests.

 |Click for introduction video

 However, you don’t have to adopt a whole new program or educational movement.
 You can simply ask students to choose something they are interested in, and explore how they might investigate that topic and share their learning with the class.